ds300/lazyrepo/README.md

 - A human-friendly config format.
 - Palpably sensible defaults.
 - Concise and timely feedback to help you debug your build pipelines.
-- Script definition hoisting, so you don't end up manually duplicating changes all the time.
+- You don't need to learn Rust to contribute.

 Trust me, the whole situation is so delightful it will make you reach for the `:chefs-kiss:` emoji.
 And then you'll realize that there is no such emoji, but you'll want it so badly that you'll draft a proposal to the Unicode Consortium, lobbying for its introducton.